-Alternative Bank Signals Strong 2026 Growth Push as Non-Interest Banking Gains Momentum
+Alternative Bank Signals Strong 2026 Growth Push as Non-interest Banking Gains Momentum

 Kuni Tyessi in Abuja

-The Alternative Bank (AltBank) has unveiled a growth and impact agenda for 2026, positioning non-interest banking (NIB) as key driver of financial inclusion, ethical finance and sector-focused development in Nigeria.
+The Alternative Bank, has unveiled a growth and impact agenda for 2026, positioning non-interest banking as key driver of financial inclusion, ethical finance and sector-focused development in Nigeria.

-Speaking during an interview on Islamic Finance Viewpoint, Executive Director for South, Korede Demola-Adeniyi, said the non-interest banking sector remains significantly under-penetrated, accounting for just 1.7 per cent of Nigeria’s total banking assets as at 2024, despite growing demand for ethical and value-based financial services.
+Speaking during an interview on islamic finance, Executive Director for South, Korede Demola-Adeniyi, said the non-interest banking sector remains significantly under-penetrated, accounting for just 1.7 per cent of Nigeria’s total banking assets as at 2024, despite growing demand for ethical and value-based financial services.

 She noted that while the industry recorded modest growth in 2025, deeper advocacy, public education and product innovation are required to unlock its full potential.